-- 1 Create an entry in the Smart Analogs table for each sum, product or average value to be calculated. - 2 For each of the analog input values to be added, multiplied or averaged, create an entry in the Analog inputs table and set Function = Smart Analog.
-Set Index = Smart Analog number as above. - All the Analog inputs mapped to the same Smart Analog are then added, multiplied or averaged according to the Type setting. - 3 For each of the system values to be added, multiplied or averaged to produce the Smart Analog value as above, create an entry in the System Values Mapping table. - In the Analog Inputs table, more than one analog input table entry can be mapped to the same physical input.
-This allows you to create an entry to map an input to a Smart Analog, even if it is already used for another Function. - To subtract an analog value, create an entry in the Analog Input table with a negative gain.
-This will make the value negative, so it will be subtracted from the other positive value(s). - 4 Configure the Smart Analog values as below:
+1 Create an entry in the Smart Analogs table for each sum, product or average value to be calculated.

+- 2 For each of the analog input values to be added, multiplied or averaged, create an entry in the Analog inputs table and set Function = Smart Analog.
+Set Index = Smart Analog number as above. - All the Analog inputs mapped to the same Smart Analog are then added, multiplied or averaged according to the Type setting. - 3 For each of the system values to be added, multiplied or averaged to produce the Smart Analog value as above, create an entry in the System Values Mapping table.

+In the Analog Inputs table, more than one analog input table entry can be mapped to the same physical input.
+This allows you to create an entry to map an input to a Smart Analog, even if it is already used for another Function.
+The web view includes a copy of the Analogue inputs table to enable easy configuration of Smart Analogues.
+Only the columns relevant to Smart Analogues are shown.
+The items shown in this table are the same items as in the Analogue Inputs table.
+To subtract an analog value, create an entry in the Analog Input table with a negative gain.
+This will make the value negative, so it will be subtracted from the other positive value(s).

+4 Configure the Smart Analog values as below:

-Parameter Description Name Type the name of the Smart Analog.
+Parameter Description Name Type the name of the Smart Analog .
 Function Maps a Smart Analog to a particular function. e.g. Set to Smart Analog to use this value as an input to another Smart analog.
 Set to Load Current to use this Smart Analog value as the system load current value.
-Func Index In some cases, an index will apply to the Function. e.g. Smart Analog requires an index. Туре Set to: Average to average them Addition to add all the analog inputs mapped to this Smart Analog Multiplication to multiply them together. • kMultiplication to multiply them together and multiply by 1000.
-Useful for instance where output is to be in kW Max to set the Smart Analog to the maximum input Min to set the Smart Analog to the minimum input

-Gate This limits values to a particular range: Normal - no limit Positive only - positive values only; negative values become zero.
+Func Index In some cases, an index will apply to the Function. e.g. Smart Analog requires an index.
+Type Average to average them Addition to add all the analog inputs mapped to this Smart Analog Multiplication to multiply them together. kMultiplication to multiply them together and multiply by 1000.
+Useful for instance where output is to be in kW Max to set the Smart Analog to the maximum input Min to set the Smart Analog to the minimum input Gate This limits values to a particular range: Normal - no limit Positive only - positive values only; negative values become zero.
 Negative only - negative values only; positive values become zero.
 Absolute - absolute value.
 Converts negative values to positive.
-Change - sets the Smart Analogue to a rate of change.
-Use This allows the Smart Analogue value minimum, maximum or average over the last log period to be used.
-Smart Alarm • If this is zero, the Smart Analog is not affected.
-Index • If this is non-zero, the value will be N/A when this Smart Alarm is inactive, and normal if it is active.
+Change - sets the Smart Analogue to the rate of change per minute.

+Use This tells the SC300 to set the Smart Analogue value to the minimum, maximum or average of the calculated value, measured over the last Smart Analogues Log period Smart Alarm Index If this is zero, the Smart Analog is not affected.
+If this is non-zero, the Smart Analogue value will be N/A when this Smart Alarm is inactive, and normal if it is active.
 Group Do not use